AlexandreDiPiazza/AlexandreDiPiazza/README.md

 ### Hi there, I'm Alexandre! :star:

-Currently ML research eng at Dynamo AI focusing on CV, Semi-Supervised and Federated Learning.
+Currently ML research eng at Dynamo AI focusing on Safety AI and Evaluating LLMs Previously working on CV, Semi-Supervised and Federated Learning.

 MSc at EPFL